 - Contact the Title IX Office (417-836-6810), a residence hall staff member, the Dean of Students and/or the Counseling Center to find out how the University can assist you.

 - Information regarding confidentiality.

-Jane Henke is a Victim Services and Advocacy (VSA) Specialist in the Counseling Center at Missouri State University.
-Counseling services at the MSU Counseling Center are free to all students, and there are no limits to the number of VSA counseling sessions provided by Jane Henke.
+Christie Fletcher is a Victim Services and Advocacy (VSA) Specialist in the Counseling Center at Missouri State University.
+Counseling services at the MSU Counseling Center are free to all students, and there are no limits to the number of VSA counseling sessions provided by Christie Fletcher.
 To set up an appointment, please contact us at 417-836-5116.

 Please read the information presented on each site carefully and critically.
 We have carefully selected each site with the belief that it provides useful information, however, the following listing of sites is for reference only.
 No endorsement of these sites is thereby meant of implied.
 No representation or warranty concerning the quality or any other characteristic of these sites is being made.